15 Portion Control Tips From Nutritionists

-To lose weight, you need to burn more calories than you consume, which inevitably means one thing: portion control.
-But you're not necessarily doomed to a growling stomach until you reach your goal.
+To lose weight, you need to burn more calories than you consume, which means being aware of your portion sizes.
+But you're not necessarily doomed to a growling stomach.
 "Portion control doesn't mean you have to eat tiny portions of everything," says Lisa Young, PhD, RD, author of The Portion Teller Plan: The No-Diet Reality Guide to Eating, Cheating, and Losing Weight Permanently.
 "You don't want to feel like you're on a diet, but you have to eat fewer calories."

-Here are 14 easy ways to cut portions, trim calories, and lose fat without counting the minutes until your next meal.
+Here are 15 easy ways to cut portions, trim calories, and lose weight without counting the minutes until your next meal.

 Drink 16 ounces (a big glass) of water before you eat, suggests Dawn Jackson Blatner, RD, author of The Flexitarian Diet.
 Filling your belly with water will naturally make you less likely to overeat, she says.
 Plus, some symptoms of dehydration may actually be what's causing your rumbling belly, so sipping some water before you eat may eliminate your "hunger" altogether.

 We're not suggesting you squeeze into pants that are too tight.
 However, wearing an outfit with a waistband or perhaps a jacket with buttons can serve as a tool to prompt you to slow down and assess how you feel during your meal, says Young.
 As your clothing begins to feel a little snugger, it may keep you from going back for seconds.